-A whisky lover's dream: an early evening tour, plus a guided nosing and tasting of five contrasting single malt whiskies and a blended whisky, followed by an extended viewing of The World's Largest Collection of Scotch Whisky
+A whisky lover's dream: an early evening tour, plus a guided nosing and tasting of four contrasting single malt whiskies and a blended whisky, followed by an extended viewing of The World's Largest Collection of Scotch Whisky

 - Whisky barrel ride through the production of Scotch whisky